scolombo30/python_docker/README.md

 2. Run the app as a Docker container.
 3. Use Docker Compose to create and start both app and db in one command.
 4. Using Minikube to create local Kubernetes cluster and run the app there as a pod.

+For each of the steps, just switch to that branch, eg. for the first just `git checkout first-step`